kairosity/mp4-lionize/README.md

 ## Design Considerations

 My aim was keep the design as simple, clear and open as possible.
 I think light tones have a more transparent and trustworthy quality for e-commerce and as the business is service / digital based, I thought a light blue tone worked perfectly with yellow as the main colours.
-Space and clarity were the two driving factors behind the design I opted for and I think they achieve those perception aims well.
+Space and clarity were the two driving factors behind the design I opted for and I think they achieve those aims.

 ## Colour Palette